 From January 1, 2015 onward, the Group changed the accounting policy concerning the recognition of actuarial gains and losses for the employee benefit obligation in case of retirement or termination under the labor law.
 Previously, all actuarial gains and losses were recognized in profit or loss.
-Presents, all actuarial gains and losses are recognized in other comprehensive income according to TAS No.19 "Employee Benefits (revised 2014)".
-The Group applied the retrospective adjustment to the comparative financial statements according to the transitional provision as required in the accounting standard.
+Presents, all actuarial gains and losses are recognized in other comprehensive income

-Such change of accounting policy has an effect to the statement of comprehensive income, without the effect to the statement of financial position, as described in notes to financial statement no. 5
+Such change of accounting policy has an effect to decreasing in profit for the period Baht 0.75 million in the statement of comprehensive income, without the effect to the statement of financial position and decrease Baht 0.002 in basic earnings per share.